circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ignore | N | List | List of branches to ignore
 {: class="table table-striped"}

 Both `only` and `ignore` lists can have full names and regular expressions.
+Regular expressions must match the **entire** string.
 For example:

 ``` YAML
 jobs: